 Committee participation may be counted toward one’s Continuing Professional Development requirement.
 (Section A – Professional Activities; specifically, A6a Serving on College Council or Committee or Psychological Association Board or Committee – 5 credits per membership on Council, Board or Committee to a maximum of 15.

 WHO SHOULD APPLY?

-Members of the College who are willing to commit time to participate on a Committee and who wish to assist in making decisions that reflect the College’s mandate to protect public interest.
+We are looking for members of the College who are willing to dedicate time to participate on a Committee and who wish to assist in making decisions that reflect the College’s mandate to protect public interest.

-The College appreciates Committees that reflects equity, diversity, and inclusion and benefits from these broad and varied points of view.
+The College strives to establish Committees that reflects equity, diversity, and inclusion and to benefit from broad and varied points of view.
 Ontario is home to one of the most diverse populations in the world – most Ontarians can trace their roots outside of Canada.
 Ontarians represent diversity of race, colour, being Indigenous, places of origin, religions, immigrant and newcomer status, ethnic origins, abilities, sexual orientations, gender identities, gender expression, socioeconomic status, and age.
-Toronto has been called the most multicultural city in the world where more than 100 languages and dialects are spoken.
 Recognizing this, the College knows that the needs of the public and the profession are best served through the involvement of those who recognize, respect, and promote the value inherent in such diversity.

 Through its Council and Committees, the College endeavours to reflect the diversity of the Ontario public served by Psychologists and Psychological Associates.